ddribin/mercurial_keyring/README.txt

-The extension prompts for the password on the first pull/push (in case of HTTP) or first email (in case of SMTP), just like it is done by default, but saves the given password (keyed by the combination of username and remote repository url - for HTTP - or smtp server address - for SMTP) in the password database.
+The extension prompts for the password on the first pull/push (in case of HTTP) or first email (in case of SMTP), just like it is done by default, but saves the password.
 On successive runs it checks for the username in ``.hg/hgrc``, then for suitable password in the password database, and uses those credentials (if found).

 In case password turns out to be incorrect (either because it was invalid, or because it was changed on the server) or missing it just prompts the user again.

+Passwords are identified by the combination of username and remote repository url (for HTTP) or username and smtp server address (for SMTP), so they can be reused between repositories if they access the same remote repository.

 Installation
 ============